Servicenow Cmdb Governance: Best Practices For Maintaining A Healthy And Accurate Cmdb

 Prioritize critical IT services first

 Do not try to model every CI at once.
 Start with services that matter most to the business: revenue-generating applications, customer-facing platforms, and critical infrastructure.
-Expand from there once those services are accurately mapped and governed.

 Integrate CMDB data with your ITSM platform